-The demand is great for wellness and preventive services, which include nutrition, in almost all areas of health care practice.
-The Master of Science (M.S.) in Nutrition Professional Practice Concentration prepares students who wish to enter the field of nutrition and dietetics practice as a Registered Dietitian Nutritionist.
+The demand for wellness and preventive services, which include nutrition, is great in almost all areas of healthcare practice.
+The Master of Science (M.S.) in Nutrition Professional Practice Concentration prepares students who wish to enter the nutrition and dietetics practice field as Registered Dietitian Nutritionists.

 Also, many states regulate the practice of nutrition and dietetics profession.
 It is important that you know the requirements and implications of your future practice.

 The professional practice of nutrition and dietetics applies the science of food and nutrition to the health and well-being of individuals and groups.
-Dietitians are the health professionals who translate the science and art of nutrition and food into the practice of caring for the health and well-being of people.
-A Registered Dietitian Nutritionist (RDN) is a food and nutrition expert who has met minimum academic and professional requirements, and who have passed the Registration Examination for Dietitians, which is administered by The Commission on Dietetic Registration (CDR).
+Dietitians are health professionals who translate the science and art of nutrition and food into caring for people's health and well-being.
+A Registered Dietitian Nutritionist (RDN) is a food and nutrition expert who has met minimum academic and professional requirements and who has passed the Registration Examination for Dietitians, which is administered by The Commission on Dietetic Registration (CDR).

-Please note that as of January 1, 2024, candidates seeking to take the certification examination for registered dietitians must have at least a master's degree along with the professional training and other program elements to qualify.
+Please note that as of January 1, 2024, candidates seeking to take the certification examination for registered dietitians must have at least a master's degree, professional training, and other program elements to qualify.
 Read more here.

 The mission of the professional practice concentration (RDN) is to provide innovative education and training to effectively prepare competent, entry-level Registered Dietitian Nutritionists who collaboratively lead nutrition practice to enhance human health and quality of life in the communities they serve.